rackerlabs/technical-blog/_posts/2020-02-25-overview-of-IAM-in-oracle-cloud-infrastructure.md

     <li>Click <b>Submit Request</b>.</li>
 </ol>

-### Federate with Identity Providers
+### Federate with identity providers

-OCI supports federation for the following components and Identity Providers:
+OCI supports federation for the following components and identity providers:

 -  IDCS

--  Microsoft Active Directory
+-  Microsoft&reg; Active Directory&reg;

--  Microsoft Azure Active Directory
+-  Microsoft Azure&reg; Active Directory

--  Okta
+-  Okta&reg;

--  Identity Providers that support Security Assertion Markup Language (SAML) 2.0 protocol
+-  Identity providers that support Security Assertion Markup Language (SAML) 2.0 protocol

-In the examples in this blog post, I use IDCS as the Identity Provider.
+In the examples in this blog post, I use IDCS as the identity provider.

 #### Steps to federate with IDCS